1 800 832 4264 | Visa Mastercard AMEX Discover

 David Curcio, proprietor of Ningyo Editions in Watertown, MA teaches Moku Hanga as well as other printmaking styles at the studio.
 David received his MFA from Pratt Institute in New York with a focus on printmaking.
 He has taught printmaking at schools and universities domestically and abroad.
 In 2005 he attended a residency in Japanese woodcut printing on Awaji Island, Japan, and in 2006 he served as Artist-in-Residence at the Holualoa Foundation for Art and Culture on the island of Hawai'i.
 For a current list of David's classes, go to ningyoeditions.com

-Kathy Carraccio studied at Herbert Lehman College where she earned her B.F.A.
+Kathy Caraccio studied at Herbert Lehman College where she earned her B.F.A.
 She has taught printmaking at New York University, Columbia University, and Pratt Institute.
 Her work is found in the collections of the Metropolitan Museum of Art, the Montclair Museum of Art, NJ, the Portland Museum, and the Gilky Center for Graphic Art in Oregon.
-Ms. Carraccio gives classes in several printmaking styles, including monotypes and Japanese techniques, at her studio in New York, NY.
-You can contact her at 212-594-9662 or kathy@kcaraccio.com or visit her web site at www.kcaraccio.com
+Ms. Caraccio gives classes in several printmaking styles, including monotypes and Japanese techniques, at her studio in New York, NY.
+You can contact her at 212-594-9662 or or visit her web site at www.kcaraccio.com

-Takuji Hamanaka offers water-based woodblock classes regularly at Manhattan Graphics Center, New York, NY 212-219-8783 www.geocities.com/manhattangraphicscenter and at The Center for Book Art, New York, NY 212-481-0295 www.centerforbookarts.org.
+Takuji Hamanaka offers water-based woodblock classes regularly at Manhattan Graphics Center, New York, NY 212-219-8783 www.manhattangraphicscenter.org and at The Center for Book Art, New York, NY 212-481-0295 www.centerforbookarts.org.

-He also teaches occasionally at The Center for Contemporary Printmaking in Norwalk, Connecticut, 203-899-7999 www.centerforcontemporaryprintmaking.org and at Pyramid Atlantic in Silver Spring, MD 301-608-9101 www.pyramidatlanticartcenter.org
+He also teaches occasionally at The Center for Contemporary Printmaking in Norwalk, Connecticut, 203-899-7999 www.contemprints.org and at Pyramid Atlantic in Silver Spring, MD 301-608-9101 www.pyramidatlanticartcenter.org

 Mr. Hamanaka is a teacher and freelance printer.
 He was an apprentice at the Adachi Woodblock Printing Studio in Tokyo, Japan.
 He learned printing methods by reproducing prints of old Japanese masters such as Hokusai, Hiroshige, Utamaro, and others.
 He has worked at the Water Print Studio in Tokyo and at the Watanabe Studio in Brooklyn.